aztlanjohn/hello-world/README.md

 But I forgot to add a note for the ticket.
 Doing that now.

 Ok, this commit won't use a Jira issue key, to see what happens, or doesn't.
+It didn't.

+This one will use a Jira issue key, but no comment command.